jimrthy/improved-tribble/README.md

     boot run -n ${size of grid}

+Yes, it should play more nicely when packaged into a .jar.

+# Implementation Notes

+Using a lazy sequence probably wasn't the wisest approach.

+Especially for a data set this small.

+I was very tempted to see how this implementation compared with one built around transducers.

+But this approach *does* seem elegant.
+And efficient enough (for some value of "enough").

 # Requirements

 Write a program that prints out a multiplication table of the first 10 prime number.